-I have written elsewhere that, not long after my parents divorced when I was eight, I, in effect, became my highly unstable mother’s emotional caretaker – a kind of pint-sized, fledgling, incipient counsellor, if you will.
-Indeed, even before I had reached my teens, my mother would, not infrequently, refer to me as her ‘Little Psychiatrist’ (apologies to those readers who have read that in other articles on this site – I mention it again for the enlightenment of new readers).
+I have written elsewhere that, not long after my parents divorced when I was eight, I, in effect, became my highly unstable mother’s emotional caretaker – a kind of pint-sized, fledgling, incipient counselor, if you will.
+Indeed, even before I had reached my teens, my mother would, not infrequently, refer to me as her ‘Little Psychiatrist.’

 Being cast into such a role when very young, especially after a divorce of parents, when it is the child’s emotional needs that should be paramount, is, of course, extremely developmentally inappropriate.
-Indeed, many children who have been placed in such a position have, as a result, developed psychological difficulties and mental illnesses as adults, including:
+Indeed, many children who have been placed in such a position have, as a result, developed psychological difficulties, mental health issues, and mental illnesses as adults, including:

 - inappropriate guilt

 - a proneness to outbursts of extreme anger and rage

 - arrested psychological development

 (NB.
 The above list is not exhaustive).

 The child who becomes the emotional caretaker of a parent is placed under severe stress and is enormously overburdened, during a period of his/her life that ought to be made as relatively care-free as is reasonably feasible.

 Some children in this situation may appear to be coping on the surface, for example, during the period I was caring for my mother, I did well at school due, at least in part, to the fact that I would immerse myself in school work as a coping mechanism: a diversion, distraction and temporary escape from obsessively ruminating on my mother’s psychological problems.